tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 Let's add `-r base.txt` at the top of the contents of both the `local.txt` and `production.txt` files, which will tell `pip` to extend the requirements found in the `base.txt` file.
 That's all we have in those two files, for now.

 We now have the backbone to distinguish between local, production, and common packages.
 We'll be adding packages later as we complete our boilerplate, and we will see the workflow in action again.

+As far as installing packages from a `txt` file, we would run `pip install -r local.txt` in our development environment, or `pip install -r production.txt` in our production environment.

 For now, let's commit and call the commitment `"separate base, local, and production packages"`.